Arjun-Narula/Anuvadak-Sign-language-to-text-convertor/README.md

 We have achieved high acccuracy of 96.5% in our model, with the feature of suggestions of words and formation of sentences, an idea which was not found in any of the researches.

+## CHAPTER-1 INTRODUCTION
+American sign language is a predominant sign language Since the only disability D&M people have is communication related and they cannot use spoken languages hence the only way for them to communicate is through sign language.<br />
+Communication is the process of exchange of thoughts and messages in various ways such as speech, signals, behaviour and visuals.
+Deaf and dumb(D&M) people make use of their hands to express different gestures to express their ideas with other people.<br />
+Gestures are the nonverbally exchanged messages and these gestures are understood with vision.
+This nonverbal communication of deaf and dumb people is called sign language.<br />
+Sign language is a visual language and consists of 3 major
+components:
+Finger Spelling Word Level
+Vocabulary
+Non-Manual
+features
+Used to spell words
+letter by letter.
+Used for the majority of
+communication.
+Facial expressions and
+tongue, mouth and body
+position.
+In our project we basically focus on producing a model which can recognise Finger spelling based hand gestures in order to form a complete word by combining each gesture.
+7
+Table 1.1 Components of visual sign language
+The gestures we aim to train are as given in the image below.
+1.1 MOTIVATION
+The main motivation is to translate sign language to text.
+The framework provides a helping-hand for speech-impaired to communicate with the rest of the world using sign language.
+This leads to the elimination of the middle person who generally acts as a medium of translation.
+This would contain a user-friendly environment for the user by providing text output for a sign gesture input.
+There are many researches on recognition of sign languages or finger spellings.
+In [1] they have proposed a system that recognizes dynamic hand gestures for English numbers (0-9) in real-time using Hidden Markov Model.
+HMM is highly dependent on the probability of the hidden states, hence there are more number of parameters to learn which is time consuming.
+Our prime motivation was to devise a system which is time efficient for each and every alphabet of American Sign Language.
+8
+Figure 1.1 Sign conventions of alphabets in ASL Pradumn Kumar and Upasana Dugal [2] proposed an algorithm using Tensorflow based on Advanced Convolutional Neural Networks for identification of plants.
+This research paper motivated us to use Convolutional Neural Networks for identification of American Sign Language symbols.
+In [3], [4] and [5] we got an overview of Convolutional Neural Network(CNN), various deep learning approaches, their applications and their recent developments.
+We also gathered details about how overfitting in Neural Networks can be reduced by a technique called Dropout which is dropping off some neurons in the Neural Nets.
+One method is based on Support Vector Machine (SVM) [7].
+They extract signs from video sequences using skin colour segmentation, and distinguish static and dynamic gestures.
+However, the accuracy received in this method is 86%.
+Our aim is to achieve higher accuracy than this model.
+Representing high-volume and high-order data is an essential problem, especially in machine learning field.
+This [8] research paper developed a model using Linear discriminant analysis (LDA), the classical LDA, however, demands that input data should be represented by vector.
+Such a constraint is a significant drawback to express complex data.
+To solve the above limitation for high-volume and high-order data nonlinear dimensionality reduction, we used Convolutional Neural Networks.
+Another method is a controller gesture recognition system that extracts hand gestures using Flex sensors [9] for sensing the hand movements.
+The output from the microcontroller is the recognized text which is fed as input to the speech synthesizer.
+Arduino microcontroller processes the data for each particular gesture made.
+The system is trained for different voltage values for each letter.
+However, this method is not very economical and requires high maintenance from time to time.
+We propose to develop a user friendly human computer interface (HCI) where the computer understands the human sign language and is accurate, effective and economical.
+9
+1.2 OBJECTIVES
+1 To develop an application interface that interprets American Sign Language to Text in real time to assist deaf and dumb for communicating with them effectively eliminating the requirement of a translating individual.
+2 To devise a model to achieve the highest possible accuracy and least time consumption for prediction of symbols as compared to already existing models.
+3 To reduce the cost and develop an economical and user friendly graphical user interface (GUI) application that requires minimal maintenance for conversion of sign to its corresponding text.
+4 To provide suggestions based on current word to eliminate the need of translating the full word, thereby improving accuracy and reducing time for sign to text conversion.
+5 To reduce the chances of spelling mistakes by suggesting correct spellings from English dictionary words close to the current word.
+6 To formulate characters, words and sentences with interpretation of symbols in American Sign Language in a portable and real time application.
+10